-Each Dealer has represented and agreed, and each further Dealer appointed under the Programme will be required to represent and agree that the Notes may not be offered, sold or distributed in Spain, except in circumstances which do not require the registration of a prospectus in Spain or without complying with all legal and regulatory requirements under Spanish securities laws.
-No publicity or marketing of any kind shall be made in Spain in relation to the Notes.
+Each Dealer has represented and agreed, and each further Dealer appointed under the Programme will be required to represent and agree that the Notes may not be offered, sold or distributed in the Kingdom of Spain, except in circumstances which do not require the registration of a prospectus in the Kingdom of Spain or without complying with all legal and regulatory requirements under Spanish securities laws.
+No publicity or marketing of any kind shall be made in the Kingdom of Spain in relation to the Notes.

-Neither the Notes nor the Information Memorandum have been registered with the Spanish Securities Market Commission (Comisión Nacional del Mercado de Valores) and therefore the Information Memorandum is not intended for any public offer of the Notes in Spain.
+Neither the Notes nor the Information Memorandum have been registered with the Spanish Securities Market Commission (Comisión Nacional del Mercado de Valores) and therefore the

+Information Memorandum is not intended for any public offer of the Notes in the Kingdom of Spain.